Notmarrco/hugo-photogallery/README.md

 Lastly you have to add the photogallery assets in your `layout/baseof.html` (or override the one from your theme ...).

-To do this, just add `photogallerly_head` partial, and it will choose the right header for the gallery template you will use.
+To do this, just add `photogallerly_head` partial, and it will choose the right header for the gallery template you will use, based on the frontmatter `gallery` option.

 ```html
 <!-- eg. in layouts/_default/baseof.html -->